undergrad-partner-school

 Admissions

-Knowing as much as possible about the institution's criteria for admission maximizes your chances of getting admitted.
-Here are the most important data you need to know about admission policy and requirements at Smith College.
+Learning as much as possible about the school's criteria for admission improves your chances of getting admitted.
+Read on to find out some relevant information about admission policy and requirements at Smith College.

-According to the most recent data, this school uses standardized test scores for admission and it admitted 1,662 in 2023.
-Smith College has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+According to the newest data, this school uses standardized test scores for admission and it admitted 1,947 in 2024.
+Smith College has an official test-optional admission policy but considers standardized test scores if the applicant chooses to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-This eminent school with a rich history offers an excellent learning experience to its students.
+This renowned institution with a rich history offers an excellent learning experience to its students.

 Test Scores

-The ACT composite average score for all the accepted students in 2023 was 32 while the average GPA was 4.
-That means that you need a GPA that's above average in order to get into Smith College; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2024 was 32 and the average GPA was 4.2.
+Accordingly, you'll probably need an above-average GPA in order to be granted acceptance, as well as an above-average ACT score.

 The new students had an average SAT Critical Reading score of 705 and an average SAT Math score of 720.